-We seek to develop our brand and highlight its expansive platform while reinforcing our position as a leading commercial real estate services firm in the United States through national brand and corporate marketing, local marketing of specific business lines and targeted brokerage professional marketing efforts, as described below.
+We seek to develop our brand and highlight its expansive platform while reinforcing our position as a leading commercial real estate services firm globally through brand and corporate marketing, local marketing of specific business lines and targeted brokerage professional marketing efforts, as described below.

-National Brand and Corporate Marketing.
-At a national level, we utilize media relations, industry sponsorships, social media, sales collateral and targeted advertising in trade and business publications to develop and market our brand.
+Global Brand and Corporate Marketing.
+Globally, we utilize media relations, industry sponsorships, social media, sales collateral and targeted advertising in trade and business publications to develop and market our brand.
 We believe that our emphasis on our unique capabilities enables us to demonstrate our strengths and differentiate ourselves from our competitors.
 Our multi-market business groups provide customized collateral, website and technology solutions designed to address specific client needs.

 Local Market Expertise and Targeted Brokerage Professional Efforts.
 On a local level, our offices (including those owned by us and those independently owned by business partners) have access to tools and templates that provide our revenue-generating professionals with the market knowledge we believe is necessary to educate and advise clients, and also to bring properties to market quickly and effectively.
-These tools and templates include proprietary research and analyses, web-based marketing systems and ongoing communications and training about our depth and breadth of services.
-Our professionals use these local and national resources to participate directly in selling to, advising and servicing clients.
+These tools and templates include proprietary research and analyses, webbased marketing systems and ongoing communications and training about our depth and breadth of services.
+Our professionals use these local, national and global resources to participate directly in selling to, advising and servicing clients.
 We provide marketing services and materials to certain business partners as part of an overall agreement allowing them to use our branding.
 We also benefit from shared referrals and materials from local offices.